Common Questions

 These are a few common questions people have about therapy.
-If you are interested in therapy with me and have additional questions, please reach out and schedule a phone consultation
+If you are interested in therapy with me and have additional questions, please reach out and schedule a phone consultation.

 What will my first appointment look like?

 The purpose of the first meeting is to help me get a good sense of what has brought you to therapy.
 While understanding the root causes of your difficulties may take much more than one session, we should have a good sense of what your goals and aspirations are for treatment, as well as whether we may be a good fit for each other.
 During our first session we will discuss a treatment plan, which includes collaboratively-set goals, expectations you have for me and I have for you, how we plan to work together, and anything else you feel is important to include.
-The treatment plan changes and evolves as you progress in therapy.
+The treatment plan changes and evolves as you progress in therapy.Many people going to therapy for the first time (or even those who have been to therapy before) feel nervous and anxious.
+Therapists are often a little nervous too.
+My office is quiet and comfortable, and you are welcome to come in a few minute early and relax before we meet.
+I may ask you to arrive a little early to fill out some paperwork if you have not completed the paperwork digitally.
+The first session generally feels a little structured and directive to relieve any anxiety you have about what to talk about, as well as review logistical matters.
+Click here to learn more.

 What is confidentiality?